chesterbr/chesterbr.github.io/_posts/2020-07-19-building-a-classic-xbox-to-usb-adapter-to-use-a-redoctane-ignition-ddr-mat-on-a-computer.md

 ![Durepoxy is great.
 And nowhere to be found in Canada.
 It is likely a health hazard](/img/2020/07/protoboard-on-box.jpg){: .center }

 Ugly, I know, but sturdy.
-Once I closed the box, some cleanup and finish with electrical tape, it looked much better:
+Once the box was closed, had some cleanup and electrical tape finished, it looked much better:

 ![Noice](/img/2020/07/box-final.jpg){: .center }